casy-lab/BezierFastExploration/README.md

 </p>

 BezierFastExploration is a flexible framework for three-dimensional next-best-view Gaussian process aided exploration design.
-The repository contains all the necessary code to build your own exploration algorithm with your own custom information gain function.
+This repository contains all the necessary code to build your own exploration algorithm with your own custom information gain function.
 The implemented algorithm iteratively builds and maintains a Rapidly-Exploring Random Tree (RRT) by randomly sampling feasible trajectories.
 The information gain of each trajectory is evaluated via sparse ray-casting and Gaussian process regression.
 The algorithm employs a Bézier curve parameterisation to plan feasible collision-free high informative trajectories through the exploring unknown environment.